-Extreme Bricks by Sarah Herman, published by Skyhorse Publishing.
-Book Review
+Today we are taking a look at the LEGO book, Extreme Bricks by Sarah Herman, published by Skyhorse Publishing.

 The subtitle for this book is “Spectacular, Record-Breaking, and Astounding LEGO Projects from Around the World” and that about says it all.
 These are incredible, huge and really interesting builds.

 When I see new LEGO books coming out like this one, I know I need to review it for you.

 Read on to learn all about this book and what it has to offer.
 It is good for all ages.
 Young LEGO builders can see the incredible creations that can be made from LEGO.
 Older builders will be absorbed and looking for how they can use what they see in their own builds.

 This post may contain affiliate links which means I may receive a small amount, at no cost to you, if you make a purchase through a link.
 All opinions are my own and I share things I think would be of interest to boys.

 Extreme Bricks starts out with some older LEGO builds from the 1960s.
 All the while I was growing up I never knew people built LEGO structures like that.

 I enjoyed seeing the creations in Extreme Bricks.
 Without all the fancy specialty pieces that are available today they were still able to build some really cool things.
 Wait until my brother sees Extreme Bricks–he won’t believe what they are doing today.